It's the start of another school year, and for Kevin it's another school.

 “I’ll probably be grounded for the rest of the weekend.
 That’ll make escaping a lot tougher.
 But I’m resourceful.”

 “Damn, I’m glad my mom isn’t that way.
-I mean, having tons of chores to do.
+I mean, having tons of chores for me to do.
 We have a cleaning person who comes in every week.
 It’s the one luxury Mom says she thinks is worth the money.”

 “What about the yard?
 Don’t you have to mow the lawn and pick weeds and trim the bushes and rake and sweep and all that?”